microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

       - `[List <IMicrosoftGraphListInfo>]`: listInfo
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[ContentTypesEnabled <Boolean?>]`: If true, indicates that content types are enabled for this list.
-        - `[Hidden <Boolean?>]`: If true, indicates that the list is not normally visible in the SharePoint user experience.
+        - `[Hidden <Boolean?>]`: If true, indicates that the list isn't normally visible in the SharePoint user experience.
         - `[Template <String>]`: An enumerated value that represents the base list template used in creating the list.
 Possible values include documentLibrary, genericList, task, survey, announcements, contacts, and more.
       - `[Operations <IMicrosoftGraphRichLongRunningOperation[]>]`: The collection of long-running operations on the list.
         - `[CreatedDateTime <DateTime?>]`: The start time of the operation.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.